eefarry/jsPsych-v8-FreemanLab/README.md

 It creates a random session ID to associate with the save file.

 After the last trial ends, it will show a completion message and provide a link back to Prolific (which can be customized in `config.js`).
-If `DEBUG_SAVE` is set to `true` in `config.js`, then the data will be saved to your downloads folder.
+If `DEBUG_SAVE` is set to `true` in `config.js`, then the data will be saved to your computer.
 Otherwise, it will be saved to the server using the PHP script (which will not work if not running on a server).

 ### main.js
 This file handles trials and timelines.